cal-itp/data-infra/docs/analytics_new_analysts/data-management.md

 Protocol Buffers is a method of serializing structured data.
 It is used for storing and interchanging structured information of all types.
 PBF involves an interface description language that describes the structure of some data and a program that generates source code from that description for generating or parsing a stream of bytes that represents the structured data.
 As compared to XML, it is designed to be simpler and quicker.
 A benefit of using PBF is that you can define how you want your data to be structured once and then use special generated source code to easily write and read your structured data to and from a variety of data streams.
 It is also possible to update the defined data structure without breaking deployed programs that are compiled against the older structure/format.
 Although PBF was designed as a better medium for communication between systems than XML, it only has some marginal advantages when compared to JSON.

 ### Databases
-A whole field of study, it is often useful to use a DB for analytics and aggegrated queries, rather than just your production datastore.
+A whole field of study, it is often useful to use a DB for analytics and aggregated queries, rather than just your production datastore.

 ### Pickles
 A way of serializing arbitrary python objects into a byte stream with the intent of storing it in a file/database.
 Danger lives here.